MalDev Myths

 PE entropy

-Discussing entropy is cool - but its not that relevant for automated analysis.
+Discussing entropy is cool - but it’s not that relevant for automated analysis.

 Conclusion:

-• Entropy can help manual reverse engineering, but is rarely a reliable automated indicator.
+• Entropy can help manual reverse engineering but is rarely a reliable automated indicator.

 • Generally try to blend in, by encoding your stuff similar to surrounding data